mtumilowicz/designPatterns/README.md

 ## structural
 All structural design patterns are in package: creational.*.
 Package of specific pattern is obtained using camel-case.
-Package of specific pattern is obtained using camel-case.
+Every design pattern has been tested in `test` package (same naming convention).
 ### adapter
 * theory: `adapter` is used when we have two incompatible types and we want to have a communication between them.
 When one class relies on